JuliaDiff/ChainRules.jl/docs/src/index.md

  - `One`, `Zero`: There are special representations of `1` and `0`.
 They do great things around avoiding expanding `Thunks` in multiplication and (for `Zero`) addition.

 #### Other `AbstractDifferential`s: don't worry about them right now
- - `Wirtinger`: it is complex.
-The docs need to be better.
-[Read the links in this issue](https://github.com/JuliaDiff/ChainRulesCore.jl/issues/40).
  - `Casted`: it implements broadcasting mechanics.
 See [#10](https://github.com/JuliaDiff/ChainRulesCore.jl/issues/10)
  - `InplaceableThunk`: it is like a Thunk but it can do `store!` and `accumulate!` in-place.